 - Covenant ERC, Singapore and her Kolkata, India mission work:

-- A last issue of Salt Shakers is available - August2024, #73, the third of 2024!
+- The latest issue of Salt Shakers is available - March 2025, #75!
 Once again you will find a variety of articles on timely subjects in this issue!
 Written especially for young people and young adults, SS is edifying for all adults!
+This new issue contains articles on the mission work in Kolkata, testimonies of CERC member conversions, and the beginning of a series on the NT prophecy of Revelation.

 - Covenant PRC, N. Ireland: